fizzbee-io/website/content/tutorials/getting-started.md

 always eventually value == 3

 ### eventually always
-This asserts, the behaviour will reach the desired state, and stay there.
+This asserts, the behavior will reach the desired state, and stay there.
 For example: the above counter, will eventually reach 0 and stay between 0 and 3 (inclusive), even though the value might have started negative.
 This is expressed as: